 The flip side to this paradise?
 OMG (again) is it expensive.
 My buffet meal last night (with Polynesian dancing) cost £70 flat rate.
 Time to start that diet I think.
 There are plagues of flies that descend instantly if you attempt to eat outside.
 Water bungalows are pretty noisy at night, with the wind and the sea, not to mention the clattering of suitcases being rolled across the wooden walkways.
 The only English TV Channel is CNN and I can only stand five minutes depression.
 I also have another dodgy stomach.

 Nevertheless, another Cycle Tour beckons.
 The road round the main island is exactly 20 miles long, just like Rarotonga.
-And this is France (I walked straight through immigration without even a stamp in my passport).
+And this is France, so it's only appropriate.

 I am well prepared this time.
 Sunscreen, water, map, shorts.
 I even work out which way the wind is blowing and head off into it so that I shall have the easiest leg to finish.
 Except that it doesn't work out like that.
 The wind is over 30kph and coming from the west.
 (It's been buffeting my bungalow all night).
 The island is long and thin and north orientated.
 The upshot is that the wind seems to be against me for most of the journey.

-The road is mostly flat, but there a couple of hills.
+The road is mostly flat, as I circumnavigate the volcano, but there a couple of hills.
 So I push up them and resume my journey at the top, reaching for the brakes as I career down.
 Except that there aren't any.
 Not supplied on this bike.
 Terrifying.
 I discover that the only way to stop is to leap off the saddle, trying to avoid getting my calves bashed by the pedals in the process.
 I nearly end up in the water a few times.
 The car drivers come pretty close and almost force me into the deep drainage ditch the other side too.
 It takes a huge effort of will to finish this one.
 So I award myself the King of the Mountains green jersey.
-This is especially appropriate, as it turns out that there are two peaks and I spend most of the journey trying to cycle past one or the other.
+This is especially appropriate, as I spend most of the journey trying to cycle past one or other of the peaks.

-The small schools are just primary schools.
+The small schools are just for primary aged children.
 The secondary school is on another island and the state pays for the students to board.
 They get to come home every five weeks or so.
+The islanders survive on fish and coconuts.
 Some of the men are bringing in today's catch, gutting the fish on the edge of the lagoon.
-They use small boats that are hoisted up on double wheeled winches, keeping them out of the water unless they are needed.
+They use little boats that are hoisted up on double wheeled winches, keeping them out of the water unless they are needed.